jsr6720/jsr6720.github.io/_posts/2026-01-21-ai-wrapped-my-setup-for-programming.md

 [^plans]: All personal examples using Anthropic Claude and OpenAI GPT with $20/month plans.

-[^models]: In the time it has taken me to write this, Opus 4.5 has come out, and Codex 5.2
+[^models]: In the time it has taken me to write this, Opus 4.5 and Codex 5.2 have come out.

 [^cursor]: Cursor’s ability to work with screenshots is a KILLER feature.